 Instead, I find that using the rubber band or plastic mesh methods (described in detail in How to Frag Corals) works best.

 The scientific name for the Toadstool coral is a bit tricky because it is quite challenging to tell different species of toadstool corals apart.

 Most of the time, I see this genus represented as Sarcophyton sp.
 Sarcophyton is the genus, but since the species name is not actually known, it is generally abbreviated with the sp.
 In the case of the Yellow Fiji Leather, the species name is known and can be appropriately referred to as Sarcophyton elegans.
 Toadstool leather corals are octocorals, or octocorallians–which is a fancy way to say their polyps have 8 tentacles.

 Where to buy

 Want your own toadstool coral to care for in your saltwater aquarium?
 The best place to get one, in my opinion, is to make a trade for or purchase a frag from a fellow hobbyist in the area.
 That will give you the greatest chance of success while simultaneously costing you the least.
 Of course, you could also secure your specimen from a local fish store or online.
 If you do, try to get aquaculture, rather than a wild-caught specimen.

 For more information

 For more information about setting up your own saltwater aquarium, I recommend The New Saltwater Aquarium Guide.
-To learn more about how to frag the Toadstool Coral, check out this step-by-step tutorial and pick up How to Frag Corals to learn additional tips and techniques about fragging this and any other coral type.
+To learn more about how to frag the Toadstool Coral, check out this step-by-step tutorial and pick up my book, How to Frag Corals to learn additional tips and techniques about fragging this and any other coral type.